 Explore the block library – there are so many options available here.

-There’s a second way to add a block to a WordPress page.
+There are two more ways to add a block to a WordPress page.

 Hit the icon and choose a block style.
 The new block will show up below the plus icon.

 Paragraph blocks will often be the most common elements of a WordPress page or post.
 Add a paragraph block and just start typing.

 Hit return to create a new paragraph block and continue typing.